 - How these molecules are integrated into cells

 - How cells are integrated into multicellular systems and organisms

 - Computational and genomic approaches to biology

 Subjects 7.012, 7.013, and 7.014 require a certain level of chemistry knowledge.
 You are encouraged to take the Chemistry Self-Evaluation before registering for one of these subjects.
-You can make changes to your recitation section on Stellar.
+You can make changes to your recitation section in your 7.01x Canvas site.

-You will have the opportunity to complete the class 7.01x every semester, but you are not guaranteed a seat in a specific class.
 All biology classes where the number of students registered surpasses the number of seats available will be subjected to a general lottery.
-Upperclassmen who pre-register for a 7.01x course will be enrolled in the course of their choice.

 If you have additional questions about the lottery process, contact firstname.lastname@example.org.